rakytap/sequential-quantum-gate-decomposer/README.md

 The SQUANDER package contains a Python interface allowing the access of the functionalities of the SQUANDER package from Python.
 The usage of the SQUANDER Python interface is demonstrated in the example files in the directory **examples** located in the directory **path/to/SQUANDER/package**, or in test files located in sub-directories of **path/to/SQUANDER/package/qgd_python/*/test**.
-The example files import the necessary **qgd_python** modules containing the wrapper classes to interface with the C++ @QGD library.
+The example files import the necessary **qgd_python** modules containing the wrapper classes to interface with the C++ SQUANDER library.
-(So the $QGD package need to be installed or the compiled package needs to be added to the Python search path.)
+(So the SQUANDER package need to be installed or the compiled package needs to be added to the Python search path.)

 ### How to cite us